JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

 2. Log in with the default credentials: `admin` and `admin`.

-3. Change your login credentials immediately.
+3. Change your login credentials

-4. Add Prometheus as a data source and test the connection.
+4. On left hand side Select Connections -> Data sources -> Prometheus -> Save and test the connection.

 ### Step 8: Connect InfluxDB to Grafana